okta/okta-signin-widget/README.md

     redirectUri: 'https://acme.com/oauth2/callback/home'
     ```

 - **idps:** External Identity Providers to use in OIDC authentication.
-Supported IDPs ( `GOOGLE`, `FACEBOOK`, and `LINKEDIN` ) will get distinct styling and default i18n text, while any other type will receive a general styling and require text to be provided.
+Supported IDPs ( `GOOGLE`, `FACEBOOK`, and `LINKEDIN` ) are declared with a `type` and will get distinct styling and default i18n text, while any other entry will receive a general styling and require text to be provided.

     ```javascript
     idps: [
       {type: 'GOOGLE', id: '0oaaix1twko0jyKik0g4'},
       {type: 'FACEBOOK', id: '0oar25ZnMM5LrpY1O0g3'},
       {type: 'LINKEDIN', id: '0oaaix1twko0jyKik0g4'},
-      {type: 'Joe IDP', id: '0oabds23xM3ssMjosl0g5', text: 'Login with Joe'}
+      {id: '0oabds23xM3ssMjosl0g5', text: 'Login with Joe'}
     ]
     ```